(Content warning: Mentions of domestic abuse and suicide)

 Tories: Easy Read, Braille, Large Print, BSL, Audio

-Labour: Easy Read, Braille, Large Print, BSL, Sign-supported English, and Audio.
+Labour: Easy Read, Braille, Large Print, BSL, Sign-supported English,

 Lib Dems: Easy Read, Audio, BSL and braille